MS-GPS-Hackathons/AI-Adoption-Workshop/wds/faq.md

 Contoso Health selected Azure due to its comprehensive AI capabilities, robust security features, scalability, and alignment with industry best practices outlined in the Microsoft Cloud Adoption Framework.

-### What are Contoso Health's primary AI use cases?
+### What are the primary AI use cases identified by Contoso Health?

 - Predictive analytics for patient readmission and preventive care.
 - Medical imaging analysis using computer vision.